Political, inter-parliamentary and multilateral cooperation

 - Bundestag Vice-President J.Singhammer (2015 г.), H.-P.Friedrich (September 2019).

 Established Inter-parliamentary friendship groups («Kazakhstan-Germany») between Majilis of Kazakhstan and и Bundestag of Germany («Germany – Central Asia»).
-On 19-21 February 2023, the chairman O. Schmidt (AfG) of the parliamentary group «Germany-Central Asia» with delegation visited Kazakhstan.
+On 19-21 February 2023, the parliamentary group «Germany-Central Asia» with delegation visited Kazakhstan.

 Bilateral and multilateral cooperation